Dwight Correctional Center: The all-male plan and objections

 On January 22, 1974, the IDOC announced that the reformatory would become all-male.
 The plan would make the DCC a minimum security prison in order to reduce inmate populations in male maximum-security prisons and the complications from overcrowding.
 The transfer of men to the DCC was expected to begin by February 1, and the complete transfer of women to other facilities by March.
 Women needing maximum security would be relocated to the Cook County Correctional Center, and women eligible for work-release would be transferred to a new facility in Chicago with supervision twenty-four hours a day.
-The remaining females would be placed in a co-ed facility in Vienna, IL, a minimum-security prison.
+The remaining females would be placed in a co-ed facility in Vienna, Illinois, a minimum-security prison.
 On February 14 the administration of the DDC extended a farewell to the female inmates with a steak and chicken dinner for 200 and a co-ed dance.

 An objection to the plans for the women, particularly those to be transferred to the Cook County facility, was raised by the Dwight Task Force, a women's advocacy group.
 The task force stated that the decision showed "disregard" for female inmates.
 The Cook County jail had been built, they said, to hold persons awaiting trial, not for women needing long-term rehabilitation.
 On April 23 a civil rights action lawsuit was filed to block the transfer until the county institution had services and facilities equal to those at the DCC, including exercise areas indoors and outdoors, a library, educational programs, and privileges such as women being allowed to wear their own clothing.
 Citizens of Pontiac also objected to the change.
 After the meeting, Allyn R. Sielaff, Director of the IDOC, reversed his January decision to make the prison all-male and announced it would remain co-ed.
 No date was set for moving more men into the DCC.

 On June 1, 1974, Buchanan was reassigned to serve as superintendent of the reception and diagnostic center of the IDOC.
 He was replaced by John Platt, who had served as superintendent of the Illinois Youth Center at Valley View since 1970.
 He was initially scheduled to serve as superintendent of the planned adult prison in Joliet, but was sent to the DCC when the plan for transferring women to other facilities fell through.

 1974–1977 John Platt's superintendence

-John Platt stated he planned to build on the work of Buchanan and was not trying "to run a dungeon."
+John Platt stated he planned to build on the work of Buchanan and was not trying "to run a dungeon".
 Personal responsibility would be nurtured by giving the inmates more freedom, resources, and choices.
 The inmates were permitted to decorate their rooms as they wanted.
 Many had cable television.
 All had plumbing.
 There were snack and laundry rooms, two bowling alleys, a place to roller skate, exercise equipment, and other indoor services.
 Profit from commissary products were routed to an inmate benefit fund.
 Cottages could keep dogs, and Avon even called, offering the inmates a 40% discount on products.